elan-ev/tobira/docs/docs/setup/jwt.md

 A few points and suggestions regarding the configuration:

+- You need both, the request header and query parameter filter.

 - You have to configure the same JWT algorithm in Opencast as you did in Tobira.

 - Set the public key URL (`jwksUrl`) to `https://your-tobira.domain/.well-known/jwks.json`